Written by DiveThru Team

 Health anxiety is basically the intense worry about having a serious medical condition!
 You may have heard the term “hypochondria,” which is what health anxiety used to be called.
 But, let’s be honest, that word sounds a little extreme and it isn’t always portrayed well in TV shows or movies — like Wally and Sebastian in the movie The Switch.
 During their aquarium scene, Wally tells Sebatian about his “bouts with hypochondria” and Sebastian immediately says, “Oh my god, I have that.”

 Sure, it is sometimes referred to as the “do-I-have-this” disorder.
 But health anxiety goes waaay beyond saying “I have this” and “I have that.”
 Just like the name hints at, there’s actually a whole lot of anxiety involved when you’re constantly worried about health!
 Especially since a lot of health anxiety revolves around the most distressing of illnesses, like cancer.
-Psychotherapist, and Anxious Like You co-host, Nadia Addessi has advice for when this happens:
+On Season 1 of the Anxious Like You podcast, psychotherapist Nadia Addessi has advice for when this happens:

 Types Of Health Anxiety